williamanalyst/williamanalyst.github.io/README.md

         <section class="spotlight style1 orient-right content-align-left image-position-center onscroll-image-fade-in" id="first">
             <div class="content">
                 <h2>Web Scraping</h2>
-                <p>When we are handling some real-world problems with the internal dataset, sometimes it does not give us a commprehensive view of the story.
+                <p>When we are handling some real-world problems with the internal dataset, sometimes it does not give us a comprehensive view of the story.
 Therefore, we might need to seek for high quality, external dataset to support our decision making process.</p>
                 <ul class="actions stacked">
                     <li><a href="#" class="button">Learn More</a></li>
                 </ul>